 • Any submission received after the deadline will not be accepted.

-• The SGIFF Southeast Asian Film Lab accepts either DVD screeners or a secure online link of the portfolio work being submitted.
-If submission is via a DVD screener, please ensure that 2 copies of the DVD screener are submitted.
+• The SGIFF Southeast Asian Film Lab only accepts a secure online link of the portfolio work being submitted.

 • Films in any other language other than English must have English subtitles.